 Meet Our Faculty

 Ellen Francisco, AFS Director, has been an avid chamber musician since she was very young.
 She grew up in a musical family, where making music together was a regular occurrence.
 Mrs. Francisco earned her Bachelor of Music Education, violin emphasis, from Southern Adventist University, She attended Longy School of Music in Cambridge, Massachusetts for her Masters in viola performance, with an emphasis in Chamber Music.
 While there, she studied with Raphael Hillyer, founding member of the Juilliard String Quartet, and with members of the Van Swieten String Quartet.
-She has organized and directed Chamber Music Weekend for nineteen years, sharing with others the opportunity to make music with friends.
+She has organized and directed Chamber Music Weekend since its inception, sharing with others the opportunity to make music with friends.
 She currently teaches violin, viola, and chamber music as an adjunct professor at Southern Adventist University, and also teaches many younger violin students, from the local area.

 A Chamber Music Sight-Reading Workshop

 Tamara Powers (Tami) King, Violinist and Violist, has recently moved from Spartanburg, South Carolina, to Collegedale, TN.
 She holds a Bachelor of Music Education degree from Southern Adventist University and a Master of Music degree from Converse College.
 Mrs. King has played professionally with the Spartanburg Symphony Orchestra, Greenville Symphony Orchestra and the Greater Spartanburg Philharmonic.
 An active performer in area churches, chamber music ensembles and colleges, she is a member of the Music Educators National Conference; Rho Chapter, Pi Kappa Lambda; South Carolina Music Educators Association and the Spartanburg Philharmonic Music Club.
 Mrs. King now teaches violin and orchestra at Collegedale Middle School.